Bayesian inverse Navier-Stokes problems: joint flow field reconstruction and parameter learning: Reconstruction of flow-MRI data in an aortic arch

 \subsection{Prior means for the N--S unknowns}

 We obtain a level-set function, $\psi$, of the prior mean geometry, $\mean{\Omega}$, using Chan--Vese segmentation \cite{Chan2001,Getreuer2012} on the magnitude images (spin density) of the flow-MRI data (see figure \ref{fig:spin_density_scan}).
 We then solve the vSDF problem \eqref{eq:vsdf_operator} to obtain the prior mean of the vSDF, $\mean{\varphi}_\pm$.
+To regularise the shape of the inferred boundary $\Gamma$ and avoid oversmoothing, we choose a $\Rey_\sdist$ value of 4.
+Since the smallest scale of geometric details is controlled by the mesh, i.e. $\ell_\Gamma = h$, the diffusion width, $\delta$, of geometric details at distance $h$ from $\Gamma$ is $h/2$ (see section \ref{subsec:geom}).
 The prior mean of the inlet b.c., $\mean{\bm{g}}_i$, is obtained by solving

 where $\ell_0 = 3h$, $\widetilde{\Delta}$ is the ${L}^2$-extension of the Laplacian that incorporates the zero-Dirichlet (no-slip) b.c. on $\partial\Gamma_i$, and $\big(\mathcal{S}^*\bm{u}^\star\big)\big|_{\Gamma_i}$ is the restriction of the model-space projection of the flow-MRI data on the inlet, $\Gamma_i$.
 The prior mean of the outlet (natural) b.c., $\mean{\bm{g}}_0$, is set to $\mean{\bm{g}}_0 \equiv (0,0,0)$ due to lack of information, hence the high uncertainty (see table \ref{tab:input_params_aorta_3d}).
+The characteristic lengths of the covariance operators for the boundary conditions, $\ell_{\bm{g}_i}$, $\ell_{\bm{g}_o}$ are set to $h$ for regularisation and numerical stability purposes.
 Because we used a Newtonian fluid (water) in the flow-MRI experiments, the effective viscosity, $\nu_e$, is assumed to be constant in $\Omega$, and is set to $\mean{\nu}_e = UL/\Rey$.
 The prior covariance operator, $\priorcov$, is constructed using the values of table \ref{tab:input_params_aorta_3d}, as explained in section \ref{sec:prior_cov_construction}.

 It is important to note that the prior means for $\sdist$ and $\bm{g}_i$ are generated from the flow-MRI data that we reconstruct.
 That is, we do not perform any additional experiment in order to obtain higher-quality priors (e.g. a computed tomography scan for the geometry or a high-resolution flow-MRI scan for the geometry and the inlet b.c.).
 The prior means for $\bm{g}_o$ and $\nu_e$, however, cannot be extracted from the flow-MRI scans, and, therefore, depend on the prior knowledge of the problem.